Kylir/pi-eye/README.md

 + duration: how many seconds the camera will stay active.
 + interval: how many seconds between capturing two images.

-For instance to take a picture every 10 seconds for one hour and name the file pic000***.jpg you will have to call:
+For instance to take a picture every 10 seconds for one hour (3600 seconds) and name the file pic000***.jpg you will have to call:

 ```
 GET /timelapse/pic/3600/10